SaumitraTandon/K-Nearest-Neighbours-KNN-/README.md

 # K-Nearest Neighbors (K-NN)

 This repository contains code for implementing the K-Nearest Neighbors (K-NN) algorithm on a dataset of customer information for a social network ad.
-The code is written in Python and uses the scikit-learn library.
+The code is written in Python & R and uses the scikit-learn library.

 ## Code Explanation